russellmt/Freecell/README.md

 In the end, this implementation did not use the suggested 2D list of cards, but instead maintained a similar set of data structures in a more separated manner.
 I had to add some additional messy code from Stack Overflow to allow these programs to run from either a self-contained jar OR from the class files.
 Loading all images in a jar directory (not actual files) was particularly tricky.

-UPDATE: the drop logic seems to be broken now, rendering the game unplayable.
+UPDATE 6/28/2016: the drop logic seems to be broken now, rendering the game unplayable.
 A fix will come soon.